-You need to try this easy gluten free coconut macaroons recipe if you love cookies!
+You need to try this easy gluten free coconut macaroon recipe if you love cookies!
 Crisp on the outside and chewy on the inside, these sweet coconut cookies are hard to resist.
-I include a dairy-free version for those avoiding dairy too!
+I include a dairy-free version for those avoiding dairy, too!

 You can quickly make this gluten free macaroons recipe with simple ingredients you probably already have in your pantry!
 If you love coconut, you will also want to try these moist gluten free coconut cupcakes too!